BetterLordWilliam/BetterLordWilliam/README.md

 #### Project Notes

 - Mental health focused social media app
-- Developed as a part of a team of three students
+- Developed as a part of a team of three BCIT students
 - I was responsible for the creation of the messaging system

 <br>